Nikitha1099/.LPLab/README.md

   1. Docker Desktop.

-  2. At least 7 GB of free storage on Drive.
+  2. At least 1.5 GB of free storage on drive.

   3. A Good Internet Connection or some patience.